Award Winning DWI Defense Attorney In Fort Worth and Tarrant County

 GET A FREE STRATEGY SESSION WITH DWI ATTORNEY JEFF C. KENNEDY

-Below are the fines, jail time and penalties for DWI charges in the state of Texas.
+Penalties will be based on how your DWI is classified (misdemeanor or felony), which dictates the fines, jail time and any other penalties associated with a DWI conviction in the state of Texas.
 Keep in mind these are based on the specifics of your case, blood alcohol level at the time of arrest, previous DWI’s on your record or if there was an accident

 - 1st Offense DWI: A first time DWI charge is a Class B misdemeanor, punishable by up to 180 days in jail and a $4,000 fine.
 Your license will also be suspended for a year, and you will have to pay a three-year license retention fee of up to $2,000.